-Sam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment at Stanford University.
-Sam is working to identify the impacts of environmental changes on agriculture, food availability and health around the world.
-His recent work combines household surveys with remote sensing data to examine environmental impacts on health.
+Sam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment.
+Sam is working to identify the impacts of environmental changes on health, agriculture, and food availability around the world.
+His recent work combines household surveys with remote sensing data to examine environmental drivers of child health.
 Sam holds a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley and a B.A. in Statistics and Economics from the same institution.

 Social Science Research Scholar, Center on Food Security and Environment at FSI

 Top 10 Clinical Research Achievement Award, Clinical Research Forum (03/03/2019)

 Comparison of World Health Organization and Demographic and Health Surveys data to estimate sub-national deworming coverage in pre-school aged children.